justpuzey/team-profile-generator/README.md

    [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  The Team Pofile Generator uses command-line prompts to allow you to enter basic information about members of your team including role, email address and Git Hub username.
-This information is used to dynamically the CSS and HTML for a website
+  The Team Pofile Generator is a Node js App that uses command-line prompts to gather basic information about members of your team including role, email address and Git Hub username.
+This information is used to dynamically generate a website to display cards for each member of the team.
+The app utilizes the Inquirer npm module to manage the prompts and the Jest testing framework for unit testing.
   ## Table of Contents
   * [Installation](#installation)
   * [Usage](#usage)